mooreryan/ZetaHunter/README.md

 - 0.0.11: Remove `--force`.
 Docker runs as root, so best to just take it out for now.
 - 0.0.12: Fix Dockerfile.
 - 0.0.13: Fix outdir not writable bug.
+- 0.0.14: Remove self connections from Cytoscape unless the sample has only one OTU